How to use Multilogin proxy: guide

 - Set an IP rotation method:

-- Keep IP for as long as possible: Your IP will change on average every 24h
+- Keep IP for as long as possible: your IP will change on average every 24h

-- Custom, sec: You can specify the frequency of your IP rotation
+- Custom, sec: you can specify the frequency of your IP rotation

 How to check your IP